 Ritalin is a serious drug.
 For instance, one 17-year-old boy snorted crushed Ritalin pills and stayed awake for days.
-He went psychotic, killed his parents and severely injured his siblings with a hatchet.
-A 14-year-old boy, on Ritalin since he was 7, beat another young boy to death with a baseball bat.
+He went psychotic, killing his parents and severely injuring his siblings with a hatchet.
+A 14-year-old boy on Ritalin since he was 7 beat another young boy to death with a baseball bat.
 Another boy, Matthew, was a teenager who had been on Ritalin for seven years.
 He died suddenly in March, 2000.
 He had no prior history of heart problems, yet the autopsy revealed clear signs of small vessel damage.
 Matthew’s heart weighed 402 grams.
 A full grown man’s heart weighs about 350 grams.
 His death certificate reads, “Death caused by long-term use of methylphenidate (Ritalin).”

-To find out more about the harmful effects and addiction to Ritalin, contact us at 800.218.6727.
+To find out more about the harmful effects of and addiction to Ritalin, contact us at 800.218.6727.